logrhythm/kafkabeat/README.md

 [![Build Status](https://travis-ci.org/justsocialapps/kafkabeat.svg?branch=master)](https://travis-ci.org/justsocialapps/kafkabeat)

-Kafkabeat is an elastic [beat](https://www.elastic.co/products/beats) that reads events from a [Kafka](https://kafka.apache.org) topic and forwards them to Elasticsearch.
+Kafkabeat is an elastic [Beat](https://www.elastic.co/products/beats) that reads events from one or more [Kafka](https://kafka.apache.org) topics and forwards them to [Logstash](https://www.elastic.co/products/logstash) (or any other configured output).

-The consumer implements an at-least-once behaviour which means that messages may be forwarded to the configured output more than once.
+The Kafka consumer implements an at-least-once behaviour which means that messages may be forwarded to the configured output more than once.

 ## Getting Started with Kafkabeat